-In addition to correcting the business and operating systems used by Autodesk in the ordinary course of business as described above, Autodesk has also reviewed all products it produces internally for sale to third parties to determine compliance of its products.
-Products either have been found to be compliant or are currently being tested for compliance.
-However, many Autodesk products run on computer hardware and operating systems produced and sold by third-party vendors.
-There can be no assurance that these application systems will be converted in a timely manner, and any failure in this regard may cause Autodesk products not to function as designed.
-Discreet has made preliminary assessments of its products and information systems and has determined that they are Year 2000 compliant, or that only a limited effort will be required to achieve compliance.
+Autodesk has also tested and continues to test all products it currently produces internally for sale to third parties to determine year 2000 compliance.
+As of October 31, 1998, Autodesk has spent approximately \$300,000 on the first two phases of a three-phase year 2000 compliance testing program related to its products and expects to spend an additional \$1.2 to \$1.7 million to complete this project.
+Products currently sold by Autodesk either have been found to be substantially compliant or are currently being tested for compliance.
+However, many Autodesk products run on operating systems or hardware produced and sold by third-party vendors.
+There can be no assurance that these operating systems or hardware will be converted in a timely manner, or at all, and any failure in this regard may cause Autodesk products not to function as designed.
+Autodesk will continue to evaluate each product in the currently supported inventory.

+Discreet has made preliminary assessments of its products and information systems and has determined that they are year 2000 compliant, or that only a limited effort will be required to achieve compliance.
 Discreet is currently proceeding with detailed reviews of every application used.
-It is expected that some will have to be upgraded to Year 2000 compliant applications.
+It is expected that some will have to be upgraded to year 2000 compliant applications.
 It is expected that some customers may experience some difficulties related to non-Discreet products, which may affect the performance of Discreet products and, therefore, lead to an unusually high number of calls to the Discreet technical support department.
-Any future costs associated with ensuring that Autodesk's products or the products of Autodesk's Discreet business unit are compliant with the Year 2000 are not expected to have a material impact on Autodesk's results of operations or financial position.
+Any future costs associated with ensuring that Autodesk's products or the products of Autodesk's Discreet business unit are compliant with the year 2000 are not expected to have a material impact on the Combined Company's results of operations or financial position.
+Commentators have stated that a significant amount of litigation may arise out of year 2000 compliance issues, and Autodesk and Discreet are aware of a growing number of lawsuits against other software vendors.
+Because of the unprecedented nature of such litigation, it is uncertain whether and to what extent Autodesk and Discreet may be affected by it.